How to apply?

 7. After having been granted the right to pursue doctoral studies, the student immediately registers as a doctoral student using a registration form which shall then be submitted to the Student and Learning Services.
 In subsequent academic years, the registration must be carried out by mid-September.

-8. Doctoral student must submit a personal doctoral study plan to the Faculty Administration Office within 3 months after receiving the study right.
+8. Doctoral student must submit a personal doctoral study plan to the faculty's Student and Learning Serives within 3 months after receiving the study right.